Latridopsis: Characteristics

 Latridopsis is distinguished from Latris and Mendosoma using the following combined characters.
 They have a somewhat oval and compressed body with a pointed snout and a terminal mouth, which does not have thick, fleshy lips with a slim caudal peduncle.
 The dorsal fin contains 16-18 relatively uniform sized spines and 37-43 soft rays while the long anal fin contains 3 spines and 31-37 soft rays, a deep incision separates the spiny and soft rayed part of the dorsal fin.
 The pectoral fins have 16-19 rays, the upper rays are longer than the lower rays with none being very elongated and the tips of the fins are rounded.
-Theor overall colour is grey.
+Their overall colour is grey.
 They are relatively large fish with maximum total lengths being 65 cm for L. forsteri and 80 cm for L. ciliaris.

 Distribution and habitat

 Latridopsis trumpeters are found in the south eastern Indian Ocean and the southwestern Pacific Ocean in southern Australia, including Tasmania, and New Zealand.
 They are found up to 160 m in depth on rocky reefs.